 Stop unauthorized work by remote employees

-If you have employees who work remotely at least some of the time, you know how difficult it is to keep tabs on exactly what they are doing and when they’re doing it.
+If you have employees who work remotely at least some of the time, you know how difficult it is to track exactly what they are doing and when they’re doing it.
 That can be bad news if those employees are nonexempt.
 They must be paid for all work they perform—whether you knew they were working or not.
 The good news is that you can set up systems that prevent unauthorized telework.

 To continue reading this page, become an